seek-oss/koala/src/errorMiddleware/README.md

   .use(ErrorMiddleware.handle);
 ```

-## JsonErrorResponse
+## JsonResponse

-`JsonErrorResponse` is a custom error type used by `handle` to support JSON error response bodies.
+`JsonResponse` is a custom error type used by `handle` to support JSON error response bodies.
 Its constructor takes a `message` string and a `body` JavaScript value.
 If the request accepts JSON then the error response will include the JSON encoded `body`.